 Of course, it's understandable to have reservations about capturing such intimate moments.
 However, it's important to consider that birth is a once-in-a-lifetime experience, and moments that are missed can never be recaptured.

-As a professional birth photographer, I strive to document all aspects of your birth journey in a tasteful and respectful manner, including those raw, primal moments that can be so fleeting.
+As a professional birth photographer & videographer, I strive to document all aspects of your birth journey in a tasteful and respectful manner, including those raw, primal moments that can be so fleeting.
 My goal is to tell the story of your birth in a way that honors the strength, courage, and beauty of the birthing experience.

 It's natural to have concerns about privacy, but you have complete control over which images are kept between yourselves and which ones you choose to share or even view.
 If this is your first you likely don't know exactly what to expect and the life-changing power of birth may change your point of view on what is important and what is not and even what you consider intimate and private.
 And if this isn't your first I'd be more than happy to pop the more intimate moments in a special folder for you to consider your decision after your birth.